-- 7.18 In addition to giving broad encouragement and support to sustainable tourism across the plan area, the local plan also establishes two specific tourism designations: a tourism development commitment and key locations for tourism development.
-Land designated as a tourism development commitment already benefits from planning permission and is described in paragraph 7.19.
-The eight key locations, which are described in paragraphs 7.20 to 7.34, offer particularly good opportunities for sustainable tourism and for harnessing synergies of co-location. - 7.19 Tourism development commitment.
-Land to the west of Hellifield already benefits from planning permission for construction of a rural environmental centre (comprising tourism, exhibition, training, equestrian and livestock buildings, a hotel and nature conservation area) 45, but alternative proposals for sustainable tourism development may also be acceptable.
-The local plan supports such proposals, in principle, provided that they fully address important matters acknowledged in the approved scheme and identified in subsequent evidence gathering, including biodiversity 46, archaeology 47 and heritage 48. - 7.20 Bolton Abbey/Bolton Abbey Station.
+- 7.18 In addition to giving broad encouragement and support to sustainable tourism across the plan area, the local plan also establishes two specific tourism designations: a Tourism Development Commitment and Key Locations for Tourism Development.
+Land designated as a Tourism Development Commitment already benefits from planning permission and is described in paragraph 7.19.
+The eight Key Locations, which are described in paragraphs 7.20 to 7.34, offer particularly good opportunities for sustainable tourism and for harnessing synergies of co-location. - 7.19 Tourism Development Commitment.
+Land to the west of Hellifield (shaded grey in Diagram EC4) already benefits from planning permission for construction of a rural environmental centre (comprising tourism, exhibition, training, equestrian and livestock buildings, a hotel and nature conservation area) 47, but proposals for alternative sustainable tourism development may come forward in the future.
+The local plan will support such proposals, in principle, provided that they fully address important matters of landscape, heritage, archaeology, biodiversity, local green space and public rights of way, in accordance with local plan policies ENV1, ENV2, ENV4, ENV10 and ENV12. - 7.20 Bolton Abbey/Bolton Abbey Station.
 Bolton Abbey is a place of multiple significances.
 Bolton Priory has historical value as an Augustinian foundation dating back to 1151, built and altered over time which has the potential to yield evidence about past human activity.
 It also has high aesthetic value as a piece of architectural design: the ruined east end is of exceptional quality and a rare example in Yorkshire of late C14 architecture at its most refined.
-However, it is the wider relationship of the Priory with its landscape setting that gives this place its greatest
+However, it is the wider relationship of the Priory with its landscape setting that gives this place its greatest significance.
+Together they form a famous landscape, an icon of the Picturesque and Romantic Movements of the latter part of the 18th and into the 19th centuries, which valued the Priory ruins in its landscape setting for its fortuitous aesthetic effect.
+The association of

-&lt;sup>45 On 11th January 2000, conditional outline planning permission was granted for construction of Hellifield Rural Environmental Centre (decision no. 5/42/149/C).
+47 On 11th January 2000, conditional outline planning permission was granted for construction of Hellifield Rural Environmental Centre (decision no. 5/42/149/C).
 The outline permission was renewed on 10th February 2003 (decision no. 42/2002/2763), reserved matters were approved on 20th September 2005 (decision no. 42/2005/5082) and works to implement the permission were subsequently carried out.